MHindermann/mas/text/draft.md

 ![The distribution of keywords per item in the Edoc sample data set.
 The leftmost boxplot shows the distribution of cleaned keywords (min = 0, Q1 = 4, M = 6, Q3 = 8, max = 87); the other boxplots show the distribution of cleaned keywords with reconciled QID (min = 0, Q1 = 2, M = 4, Q3 = 6, max = 80), MeSH ID (min = Q1 = 0, M = 2, Q3 = 4, max = 63), and YSO ID respectively (min = Q1 = 0, M = 1, Q3 = 2, max = 46).
 All four distributions are similarly consistent, but there is a linear decrease of the distribution's center leaving MeSH and YSO with potentially too few descriptors to represent an adequate indexing.](images/keywords_counted.pdf)

-### Discussion
+## Discussion

 Let us now turn to the evaluation of the reconciliation: how many of the suggestions were correct?
 This question was answered via random sampling [following @Roth.1993, pp. 204-225].
 The random sample ($n=500$) was created by calling `Analysis.make_random_sample` on `/keywords/reference_keywords_master.json`; it is available at `/analysis/random_keywords.json`.
 The sample was then imported into OpenRefine and the judgement (1 for correct, 0 for incorrect) of the manual verification was recorded in the column `verification`.
 The data was then exported and is available at `/analysis/random_keywords_verified.csv`.

 An analysis of this data shows that 53% of the suggestions in the random sample were correct with a 95% confidence interval of 48.8% to 57.3%.
 We can therefore conclude that 8'507 $\pm$ 692.1 of the 16'050 keywords in `/keywords/reference_keywords.json` have correct suggestions.
 Note that of the 235 incorrect suggestions in the random sample, 188 were incorrect by default because they were missing a QID; the share of non-empty yet incorrect suggestions is only 9.4% in the random sample meaning that the quality of the reconciliation is not as disappointing as it might seem at first glance.

-## Foreign gold standard

-- !!
-Explain MeSH
-- !!
-Explain how to get MeSH for subset of sample data set

 # Assessment

-In this chapter I will assess the quality of the sample data set's indexing with Annif based on the native and foreign gold standards.
+In this section I will assess the quality of the sample data set's indexing with Annif based on the gold standard.

 ## Precision, recall, F1-score

 The metrics used for the assessment are precision, recall and F1-score.
 Precision and recall are standard metrics for indexing quality [e.g., @Gantert.2016, p.
 197] whereby the F1 score plays are more prominent role in the assessment of machine indexing [e.g., @Suominen.2019, pp. 11-14; @Toepfer.2016, p.
 93f.].
 Of course, there is a host of alternative metrics (such as indexing consistency, transparency, reproducability) that are neglected here.

 Let us briefly look at the definitions and motivations of the chosen metrics.
-Remember that a suggestion of a subject term is correct if and only if the subject term is in the native gold standard.
+Remember that a suggestion of a subject term is correct if and only if the subject term is in the derivative gold standard.
 The possible outcomes are summarized in Table 1.

 \begin{table}[h]
 \centering